-In this context, while customers can expect fluctuations in prices, suppliers can benefit from a strategic approach for implementing these price changes.
-Here are five tips for adapting your prices to an inflation environment.
+In this context, customers do expect fluctuations in prices, and suppliers can benefit from a strategic approach for implementing these price changes.
+Here are five tips for adapting your prices to compensate for an inflation environment.

 1. Make Your Organization More Nimble and Agile

 In a stable environment, companies have a certain pace at which they review prices.
 However, inflation forces businesses to act with more speed.
 As a result, companies need to have the capability to promptly refine their pricing strategy, having both visibility and understanding of their macroeconomic environment as well as insight into their own data, to generate new prices more frequently.

 2. Turn Inflation into an Opportunity for Strategic Price Adjustments

 During inflation, customers expect changes in pricing.
 This opens an opportunity for businesses to revisit their pricing strategy and potentially hit reset.
 While many companies will look to bring customers with very low profitability into a more standard range, they shouldn’t overlook customers who have just ‘average’ profitability.
 This group typically represents the largest opportunity for price change.
 It’s important to leverage segmentation and science to determine who they are, how they buy, and how to best move them towards the optimal price.

 Pricing structure enables the flexibility to adapt to a volatile cost environment when necessary.
 This might entail looking at building in pricing adders, up-charges, or surcharges.
 Another important element is the terms and conditions to allow the company to adjust prices within contract terms.
 More volatile cost environments require greater flexibility to adjust prices as necessary.

 4. Carefully Plan Your Rollout of New Prices